tomwhartung/jmws_accoutrements/social_networking/tomh/medium/articles/4b-mondrian_part_2-cezanne_cubism_and_the_plastic_means-draft.md

 I believe the counts from these twelve paragraphs are representative of the relative frequency with which he uses these qualifiers in the rest of the book.
 That is, my impression is that he mentions the "plastic means" more frequently than he does any of the other phrases.

-For context, following is an example from the eighth paragraph of *The New Art -- The New Life* in which he uses the word "plastic" with all three of these qualifiers:
+For example, in the eighth paragraph of *The New Art -- The New Life* he uses the word "plastic" with all three of these qualifiers:

 > If purely *plastic expression* is created by "the relationships" of line, plane surface, and color in their purely *plastic values,* then these means exist only through their relationships.
 > Therefore, relationships are just as important as the *plastic means.*  [p.
 246, emphasis added to highlight the word in question].